D. M. Rajapaksa: Biography

 Rajapaksa first entered the political arena in 1931, when he supported the Communist Party leader, Dr. S. A. Wickramasinghe, who contested the seat of Morawaka at the first State Council election.
-Rajapaksa and his brother Don Alvin became closely associated with the Suriya-Mal Movement and with the Left Leaders in particular.
+Rajapaksa and his brother Don Alwin became closely associated with the Suriya-Mal Movement and with the Left Leaders in particular.
 At the Ceylonese State Council election in 1936, he was elected a member of the Second State Council for the Hambantota District, with a majority of 12,106 votes.
 In the State Council he worked as a group, with Dr. S. A. Wickremasinghe, Dr. N. M. Perera, Philip Gunawardena and Leslie Goonewardene in the anti-imperialist and progressive movement.

-On 18 May 1945 he died unexpectedly of a heart attack at the age of 48, whilst serving on the State Council.
-His position on the Council was filled by his younger brother Don Alvin, who was elected unopposed.
+On 18 May 1945, he died unexpectedly of a heart attack at the age of 48 whilst serving on the State Council.
+His position on the Council was filled by his younger brother Don Alwin, who was elected unopposed.